meltyourface/blank/posts/All-Seeing-Eye/Invocation-Ritual-for-Guidance-from-the-All-Seeing-Eye/index.md

 ## Title: The Ritual of the All-Seeing Eye's Guidance and Wisdom

-Objective: To invoke the guidance and wisdom of the All-Seeing Eye during times of personal tribulation and seeking enlightenment.
+**Objective**: To invoke the guidance and wisdom of the All-Seeing Eye during times of personal tribulation and seeking enlightenment.

-Preparation:
+**Preparation**:

 1. **Gather the ceremonial objects**:
    a.
 A pentagram inscribed in a circle (drawn on parchment or etched on a metal disc)